Occupation of Istanbul: Ottoman parliament of 1920

-Solidification of the partitioning, February 1920
+Solidification of the partition, February 1920

 The plans for partitioning of the Ottoman Empire needed to be solidified.
 At the Conference of London on 4 March 1920, the Triple Entente decided to implement its previous (secret) agreements and form what would be the Treaty of Sèvres.
-In doing so, all forms of resistance originating from the Ottoman Empire (rebellions, Sultan, etc.) had to be dismantled.
-The Allies' military forces in Istanbul ordered that the necessary actions be taken; also the political side increased efforts to put the Treaty of Sèvres into writing.
+In doing so, all forms of resistance originating from the Ottoman Empire (rebellions, Sultan, etc.) were to be dismantled.
+The Allies' military forces in Istanbul ordered that the necessary actions be taken; while the political side increased efforts to put the Treaty of Sèvres into writing.

-On the political side, negotiations for the Treaty of Sèvres presumed a Greek (Christian administration), a French-Armenian (Christian administration), Italian occupation region (Christian administration) and Wilsonian Armenia (Christian administration) over what was the Ottoman Empire (Muslim administration).
+Negotiations for the Treaty of Sèvres presumed a Greek, French-Armenian, Wilsonian Armenia and Italian occupation region being Christian administrations, as opposed to the prior Muslim administration of the Ottoman Empire.
 Muslim citizens of the Ottoman Empire perceived this plan as depriving them of sovereignty.
 British intelligence registered the Turkish national movement as a movement of the Muslim citizens of Anatolia.
-The Muslim unrest all around Anatolia brought two arguments to the British government regarding the new establishments: the Muslim administration (Ottoman Empire) was not safe for Christians; the Treaty of Sèvres was the only way that Christians could be safe.
-Enforcing the Treaty of Sèvres could not happen without repressing Mustafa Kemal's national movement.
+The Muslim unrest in Anatolia brought two arguments to the British government regarding the new establishments: the Muslim administration was not safe for Christians; that the Treaty of Sèvres was the only way that Christians could be safe.
+Enforcing the Treaty of Sèvres could not happen without repressing Kemal's national movement.

-On the military side the British claimed that if the Allies could not control Anatolia at that time, they could at least control Istanbul.
-The plan was step by step beginning from Istanbul, dismantle every organization and slowly move deep into Anatolia.
-That meant facing what will be called the Turkish War of Independence.
+The British claimed that if the Allies could not control Anatolia at that time, they could at least control Istanbul.
+The plan was to begin with methodically dismantling organizations within Istanbul and to then slowly advance into Anatolia.
 The British foreign department was asked to devise a plan to ease this path, and developed the same plan that they had used during the Arab revolt.
-This policy of breaking down authority by separating the Sultan from his government, and working different millets against each other, such as the Christian millet against the Muslim millet, was the best solution if minimal British force was to be used.
+The aim was to break down authority by separating the Sultan from his government, and working different millets against each other, such as the Christian millet against the Muslim millet, to use the minimum force to achieve their goals.